vscode-kubernetes-tools/vscode-kubernetes-tools/docs/extending/cloudexplorer.md

 ### Activating the cloud provider extension

-Your extension needs to activate in response to the `kubernetes.cloudExplorer` commands, so that it can register its cloud provider(s) before the wizard is displayed.
+Your extension needs to activate in response to the `kubernetes.cloudExplorer` commands, so that it can register its cloud provider(s) before the tree is displayed.
 To do this, your `package.json` must include the following activation event:

 ```json